 Posted on December 23rd, 2020 by Zane Cagle

-What Makes Holiday Driving so Dangerous?
+What Make Holiday Driving so Dangerous?

 The holiday period usually means an increase in traffic.
-Considering the complications of the pandemic; stress levels are at an all-time high.
-More people are likely to take to the roadways rather than fly as the CDC has been warning about the dangers of flying and the increased spread of the virus.
+Considering the complications of the pandemic; stress levels are at an all time high.
+More people are likely to take to the roadways rather than fly as the CDC has been warning about the dangerous of flying and increased spread of the virus.
 While we saw dramatic decreases in traffic early in the pandemic, risky driving behaviors become more frequent and the number of serious car crashes rose.
 Crash numbers continue to be too high considering there is still far less traffic.
 Thus, we can expect that the roadways over the holidays will be busier and possibly less safe.

 The holidays usually involve more alcohol.
 The U.S. Department of Transportation reports that more than 750 fatalities occur in December due to drunk driving.
 The holiday season includes more alcohol consumption and can result in more impaired drivers.
 Yes, the normal holiday congregation parties have been greatly reduced due to the pandemic, but alcohol sales across the country have soared.
-While you may not have your annual company holiday party, small gatherings still tempt drivers to get behind the wheel while impaired.
+While you may not have your annual company holiday party, small gathering still tempt drivers to get behind the wheel while impaired.

 How to Stay Safe on the Road this Holiday Season

 The most experienced and careful drivers are susceptible to many risks of the road and auto accidents.
-Weather and traffic can create havoc to the best plans and other drivers can pose serious risks if they make errors or drive impaired.
+Weather and traffic can create havoc to the best plans and other driver’s can pose serious risks if they make errors or drive impaired.
 PLANNING is still the best safety insurance that you can bring to the roadway.